 “We feel that the new scheme that has been presented is an exciting step forward and creates a modern gateway for our city, particularly the wider street-scape proposals, with significant notes of the past.
 To have the full facade of The Futurist displayed on the cladding panels and the retention of the cinema’s name within the scheme, we feel is the best we could hope for.

-“We will be working closely with Liverpool City Council and Neptune Developments on some of the historic detail of the development once the scheme has been through planning.”
+“We will be working closely with Liverpool City Council and Ion Property Developments Limited on some of the historic detail of the development once the scheme has been through planning.”

 “We feel that the new scheme that has been presented is an exciting step forward and creates a modern gateway for our city, particularly the wider street-scape proposals, with significant notes of the past”